-Hoe Leong Corporation Ltd. (the "Company", and its subsidiaries, the "Group") specializes in supplying undercarriage products, equipment parts, and services for heavy equipment and industrial machinery.
-We offer a wide range of equipment parts for bulldozers, excavators, wheel loaders, and crushers, including track chains and groups, rollers, shoes, sprockets, grouser parts, and idlers.
+Hoe Leong Corporation Ltd. (the "Company" and its subsidiaries, the "Group") specializes in providing undercarriage products, equipment parts, and services for heavy equipment and industrial machinery.
+Our offerings include an extensive range of parts for bulldozers, excavators, wheel loaders, and off-the-road (OTR) mining dump trucks, such as track frames, track chains and groups, rollers, shoes, sprockets, grouser parts, idlers, and OTR tires.

 Our manufacturing facilities in China (since 2004) and South Korea (since 2012) produce equipment parts under our trademark KBJ and for OEM customers.
-We also distribute undercarriage components under our in-house brands MIZU, Rossi and OEM.
+We also distribute undercarriage components under our in-house brands MIZU and Rossi.

-We market our products to end-users in the construction, forestry, agriculture, and mining industries, with a primary focus on the Australian and the United States of America markets.
-Additionally, we distribute through international distributors in Asia, Canada, Mexico, Europe, and the Middle East.
-With our extensive sales and procurement network and wholly-owned overseas manufacturing capabilities, we maintain cost and quality control while promptly responding to customer needs.
+We serve end-users in the mining, construction, forestry, and agriculture industries, with a primary focus on the Australian and North American markets.
+Additionally, we distribute through international partners in Asia, Europe, Africa, Latin America, and the Middle East.
+With our extensive sales and procurement network and wholly owned overseas manufacturing capabilities, we maintain cost and quality control while promptly responding to customer needs.